Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 Equivalently, if $n(x)=x/R$ denotes the outward normal to $\partial\Omega$, then for $x\in\Sigma_t\cap\partial\Omega$ one has

-so that the transversality constant tends to zero precisely as one approaches the extreme levels.
+so the transversality constant tends to zero precisely as one approaches the extreme levels.

 This example shows that even a completely regular global submersion in the interior may lose uniformity through a purely boundary mechanism.
-In particular, the geometric hypotheses of the uniform regime must control not only interior nondegeneracy, but also the quantitative contact between the fibers and the boundary of the domain, as already occurs on the interior tubes of the linear example in Subsection~\ref{subsec:examples-uniform-linear}.
+In particular, the geometric hypotheses of the uniform regime must control not only the interior non-degeneracy, but also the quantitative contact between the fibers and the boundary of the domain, as already occurs in the interior tubes of the linear example in Subsection~\ref{subsec:examples-uniform-linear}.